Examples and Case Studies

-The following page is meant to help people new to Omeka get a sense of how others have used Omeka for projects, and inform you how to read a site using Omeka to understand what choices the site builders made.
+The following page is meant to help people new to Omeka get a sense of how others have used Omeka Classic for projects, and inform you how to read a site using Omeka Classic to understand what choices the site builders made.

 Histories of the National Mall interprets the National Mall's rich past by offering historical maps, a chronology of past events, short bios of significant individuals, and episodes in the Mall's history.
 The site is built on Omeka, designed and written for optimal reading on a smartphone or tablet.

 The team behind Histories of the National Mall wrote a comprehensive explanation of the process behind the project, from planning to building to outreach, and everything in between.
 "Building Histories of the National Mall: A Guide to Creating a Digital Public History Project" serves as an extended case study in building an Omeka project.

 While not every Omeka Classic site makes use of every feature, there are common threads that make it possible to recognize an Omeka site in the wild.

 The easiest of these is the message "Proudly Powered by Omeka" in the footer, which is there by default but may be removed in custom themes.
 Even if that message is missing, there are clues that a site is built in Omeka Classic which can help you understand the choices the site creators made as the built the site.

 Look at the address bar Omeka sites will almost always have the same slug for certain pages:

 - browse items is siteurl/items;

 Even if the site creators have changed the label for these pages in their navigation menu, the urls will generally be the same.
 Checking the address bar to see what function (item, collection, exhibit, etc) the site is using will help you get a sense of how the creators have structured the site.